pojaghi/In-hand-manipulation/README.md

-Code used in Ojaghi et. al. submission to NMI
+Code used in Ojaghi et. al. submission to Science Robotics

 Please execute setup.py to install the environment.
 Put the SWoStiffness_xml model folder to /gym/gym/envs/mujoco/assets.